1688 Germantown Quaker Petition Against Slavery: Effect of the document

 The practice of slavery continued and was tolerated in Quaker society in the years immediately following the 1688 petition.
 Some of the authors continued to protest against slavery, but for a decade their efforts were rejected.
 Germantown continued to prosper, growing in population and economic strength, becoming widely known for the quality of its products such as paper and woven cloth.
-Eventually several of the original Krefelders rejoined the Mennonites and moved away from Germantown at least in part because of their insistence not to side with slave-owners.
+Eventually several of the original Krefelders rejoined the Mennonites and moved away from Germantown at least in part because of their insistence not to side with slave owners.
 Several other petitions and protests were written by Quakers against slavery in the next several decades, but were based on racist or practical arguments of inferiority and intolerance.
 Some of the protests became entangled with politics and theology and as a result were dismissed by the Philadelphia Yearly Meeting, confusing the issue.
 Almost three decades passed before another Quaker petition against slavery was written with sophistication comparable to the Germantown 1688 petition.
-But the Germantowners' condemnation of slavery continued, and their moral leadership on the issue influenced Quaker abolitionists and Philadelphia society.
+However, the Germantowners' condemnation of slavery continued, and their moral leadership on the issue influenced Quaker abolitionists and Philadelphia society.

 Gradually over the next century, due to the efforts of many dedicated Quakers such as Benjamin Lay, John Woolman, and Anthony Benezet, Quakers became convinced of the essential wrongness of the institution of slavery.
 Many of the Quaker abolitionists published their articles anonymously in Benjamin Franklin's newspaper.
 In 1776 a proclamation was written by Philadelphia Yearly Meeting banning the owning of slaves.
 By that time, many Quaker monthly meetings in the Delaware Valley were attempting to help freed slaves by providing funds for them to start businesses and encouraging them to attend Quaker meetings and educate their children.
-Villages were setup in places such as Lima, Pennsylvania, where released slaves could settle with support from local families involved in the anti-slavery movement.
+Villages were set up in places such as Lima, Pennsylvania, where released slaves could settle with support from local families involved in the anti-slavery movement.
 The well-known Van Leer family helped set up lots in Lima, for newly freed slaves and people who would support them.